European Union Aviation Safety Agency: Annual safety review

-Member states
+States subject to EASA services and oversight

+As an EU agency, the EASA is not a membership organisation.
+All states which are a member of the EU also take part in EASA's services and are subject to oversight by EASA.
+It is not possible to opt out of the arrangement without withdrawing from the EU.

-In addition to the member states of the European Union, the members of the European Free Trade Association, i.e. Liechtenstein, Norway, Switzerland, and Iceland, have been granted participation under Article 129 of the Basic Regulation (Regulation 2018/1139) and are members of the management board without voting rights.
+Those European countries which are not members of the EU but members of EFTA, namely Liechtenstein, Norway, Switzerland, and Iceland, have been granted participation to the arrangement under Article 129 of the Basic Regulation (Regulation 2018/1139).
+These states are members of the management board, but do not have voting rights.
+While the legal basis is different for states which are members of the EU and those who are not, the EASA has the same power for all states who participate in the arrangement.

-There are also numerous working relationships with other regional and international authorities.
-For example, EASA cooperates with most of the EU's Eastern Partnership member states through EASA's Pan-European Partners (PANEP) initiative in which countries such as Armenia, Azerbaijan, Georgia, Moldova and Ukraine cooperate on the implementation of EU aviation safety rules and comprehensive aviation agreements.
+There are also working relationships with other regional and international authorities.
+For example, EASA cooperates with most of the EU's Eastern Partnership member states through EASA's Pan-European Partners (PANEP) initiative in which countries such as Armenia, Azerbaijan, Georgia, Moldova and Ukraine co-operate on the implementation of EU aviation safety rules and comprehensive aviation agreements.